 - a.
 Provide trained military police for traffic control. - b.
-Provide security at established shelters.
+Provide shelter support as needed.

 - c.
 Provide military forces to assist local law enforcement in the emergency area for security, control of entrance to and exit from disaster area, and protection of people and crowd control. - d.
 Provide NCNG mission capable packages as requested through NCEM.